 Licensees who move to another compact state and are issued a license in the new compact state will have their Iowa license placed inactive immediately upon issuance of the new license.

-Information about compact states may be found at the National Council of State Boards of Nursing website: NCSBN Licensure Compacts
+Information about the National Council of State Boards of Nursing an be found on the NCSBN Licensure Compacts website.

 Licensees who inadvertently allow their license to become inactive and continue to work using the inactive license, will be brought to the attention of the Enforcement Unit for Investigation.
-Reactivation of an inactive license requires all of the items listed in this section: Reactivation
+Reactivation of an inactive license requires all of the items listed on our Reactivation page.

 Iowa law requires you to keep the board informed of any name or address changes, even when your license is on inactive status.

-For information on how to reactivate your Iowa license.
-Click here: Reactivation
+For information on how to reactivate your Iowa license, visit our Reactivation page.